 Investing in China A-shares through Stock Connect is subject to trading, clearance, settlement, and other procedures, which could pose risks to a fund.
 Trading through the Stock Connect program is subject to daily quotas that limit the maximum daily net purchases on any particular day, each of which may restrict or preclude a fund's ability to invest in China A-shares through the Stock Connect program.
 Trading through Stock Connect may require pre-validation of cash or securities prior to acceptance of orders.
 This requirement may limit a fund's ability to dispose of its A-shares purchased through Stock Connect in a timely manner.
+On December 31, 2024 through early January 2025, the China Securities Regulatory Commission ("CSRC") and the Shanghai and Shenzhen stock exchanges barred several major mutual fund companies from selling shares on a net basis on any day in response to CCP leadership calls to stabilize the Chinese equity market.
+Although the CSRC has since lifted the restriction, there can be no guarantee that trading in Chinese securities will be free from CCP interference or manipulation in the future.

 A primary feature of the Stock Connect program is the application of the home market's laws and rules applicable to investors in China A-shares.
-Therefore, a fund's investments in Stock Connect China A-shares are generally subject to the securities regulations and listing rules of the People's Republic of China ("PRC"), among other restrictions.
+Therefore, a fund's investments in Stock Connect China A-shares are generally subject to the securities regulations and listing rules of the PRC, among other restrictions.
 Stock Connect can only operate when both PRC and Hong Kong markets are open for trading and when banking services are available in both markets on the corresponding settlement days.
-As such, the Shanghai and Shenzhen markets may be open at a time when Stock Connect is not trading, with the result that prices of China A-shares may fluctuate at times when a fund is unable to add to or exit its position, which could adversely affect the fund's performance.
+As such, the Shanghai and Shenzhen markets may be open at a time when Stock Connect is not trading, with the result that prices of China A-shares may fluctuate at times when a fund is unable to add to or exit its position, which could adversely affect a fund's performance.